dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 settled onto a course towards Baku.
 Two miles distant the torpedo separated from the rocket and dropped into the sea.

-“Torpedo in the water\!
-Torpedo in the water bearing three-one zero\!” called the lead sonarman, a little too excitedly.
+“Torpedo in the water!
+Torpedo in the water bearing three-one zero!” called the lead sonarman, a little too excitedly.
 “Range looks to be about two miles sir,” he said, more calmly this time.